yiisoft/translator-extractor/README.md

 ## Configuration

-You need configure `MessageReader` and `MessageWriter` in config file of the package:
+You need configure `MessageReader` and `MessageWriter` in config file of the package, `config/console/translator-extractor.php`:

-`config/packages/yiisoft/translator-extractor/console.php`

 For example, when using PHP `MessageSource` the config will be the following using **relative path**: